madoar/angular-archwizard/README.md

 In some cases, like with languages that are written from right to left, it may be required to change this direction to layout the steps from right to left.
 To layout the steps from right to left you can pass `right-to-left` to the `navBarDirection` input of the wizard component.

-#### \[navigationMode\]
-`angular-archwizard` supports three different navigation modes:
-- **strict** navigation mode:
-   The first navigation mode is strict navigation.
-   This mode describes the status quo, i.e. the current navigation behavior of the wizard.
-   Currently you can only navigate through the wizard steps in a linear fashion, where you can only enter the next step if all previous steps have been completed and the exit condition of your current step have been fulfilled.
-   In this mode it is not possible to jump between different steps, i.e. move to step 3 from step 1, then go to step 2 to finally go to step 4.
-   The only exception to this rule are optional steps, which a user can skip.
-   Therefore you are required to do the steps in the order `1 -> 2 -> 3 -> 4`.
-- **semi-strict** navigation mode:
-   The second navigation mode is semi-strict navigation.
-   This mode lets the user navigate between the steps in any order he likes.
-   This means that in this navigation mode a user could complete the steps in the order `1 -> 3 -> 2 -> 4`, if the exit conditions have been fulfilled.
-   This mode has only one restriction, where the user can enter the completion step after he has completed all previous steps.
-   Again optional steps are skipable in this mode.
-- **free** navigation mode:
-   The third navigation mode is free navigation.
-   This mode let's the user navigate freely between the different steps, including the completion step, in any order he desires.

 #### \[defaultStepIndex\]
 Per default the wizard always starts with the first wizard step, after initialisation.
 The same applies for a reset, where the wizard normally resets to the first step.
 Sometimes this needs to be changed.
 If another default wizard step needs to be used, you can set it, by using the `[defaultStepIndex]` input of the wizard component.